wrench-project/eduwrench/web/_pedagogic_modules/pdcc/include_multi_core_computing/parallelism.md

  Multi-core processors have become ubiquitous.
 This is because starting in the early 2000's it became increasingly difficult, and eventually impossible, to increase the clock rate of processors.
-The reasons are  well-documented power/heat issues.
+The reasons are  well-documented power/heat issues (see the 2007 classic
+[The Free Lunch Is Over](http://www.gotw.ca/publications/concurrency-ddj.htm) article).
 As  a solution to this problem, microprocessor manufacturers started producing multi-core processors.
 For a  program to exploit the compute power of a multi-core processor, it must use *multi-threading*.
 See operating systems and concurrent programming courses/textbooks for details.
 Although